mohitsat/EcommerceApplication/README.md

 http://localhost:8080/shutdown: GET Request - Initiate app shutdown(Required, otherwise process remains open at localhost port)

-The application initially only has some basic inventory data and customers data filled.
+The application database initially only has some basic inventory data and customers data filled.
 You will need to create orders before testing the endpoints.

-I hae provided some input JSON files, which will create orders through http://localhost:8080/order: POST Request.
+I have provided some input JSON files(Input1.json, Input2.json, ... on this page), which will create orders through http://localhost:8080/order: POST Request.
 After that, different endpoints can be tried out completely.

 Please configure database in postgresql/src/main/resources/application.properties file to run on local machine.
 I currently have my local db configured.

-I have also provided a Jar file which can be used to execute the application.
-This can be found in JAR folder.
+I have also provided a Jar file which can be used to execute the application on this page named postgresql-0.0.1-SNAPSHOT on this page.

+I would love to explain everything about the application after you review it.
+This was a great exercise and much more fucntionality can be added to the application.

 Thanks!